Any incorporated or non-incorporated not for profit body can apply for a grant. In general this means an organisation will be:

 Normally each not for profit organisation is only eligible to receive one grant per finanical year, running from 1 April to 31 March.

 It is important to note that we cannot fund retrospectively, so it is important you allow sufficient time for your application to be considered.

 If your application is declined during the year please feel free to apply again.
 We strongly encourage you to phone one of our Grants Team if your application is unsuccessful.
 They will be able to offer guidance and advice.

-Yes, we are moving all Otago Community Trust funding applications online from mid April 2018
+Otago Community Trust funding applications moved online from May 2018

 There are lots of advantages in completing your application online.